Terms of Trade

-2.1 Any instructions received by the Builder from the Client for the supply of Works and/or the Client's acceptance of Works undertaken by the Builder shall constitute acceptance of the terms and conditions contained herein
+2.1 Any verbal or written instructions received by the Builder from the Client for the supply of Works and/or the Client's verbal or written acceptance of Works undertaken by the Builder shall constitute acceptance of the terms and conditions contained herein.

 2.2 Where more than one Client has entered into this agreement, the Clients shall be jointly and severally liable for all payments of the Price.

 2.3 Upon acceptance of this contract by the Client, the contract is binding and can only be revoked in accordance with the contract or with the written consent of the Builder.